inrialearninglab/ai4t/docs/O1-Mooc/general-presentation/0-1-what-does-this-training-offer-us/0-1-1-3-why-this-training-in-european-context.en.md

 ---
-title: What is in this Course?
+title: What is the Objective of this Training?
-description: Presentation of the content & organization
+description: Locate the training in the European framework
 ---

-# What is in this Course?
+# Artificial Intelligence in Education

+Designed in a mixed format with stand-alone online parts and guided face-to-face sessions, the training on Artificial Intelligence for teachers and school leaders is developed and experimented at the European level in 5 countries: France, Ireland, Italy, Luxembourg, and Slovenia.

-The objectives of this training, developed at the European level have several layers:
+The objective of this training has several layers:

 -   To demystify and understand AI;